Members & roles

 |---|---|

-| Admin | Everything a Member can, plus: register and configure repositories, edit workspace settings and guidance, manage the subscription and billing, invite teammates, and change member roles. |
+| Admin | Everything a Member can, plus: register, configure, and delete repositories, edit workspace settings and guidance, manage API keys and integration secrets, manage the subscription and billing, invite teammates, and change member roles. |

 | Member | The day-to-day loop: view repositories and their audit data, findings and suggestions, and job runs; run audits and discovery; start fixes; triage findings (keep or dismiss); cancel their own running jobs; and view workspace usage. |